Trovemaster/Duo/docs/source/omega.rst

    The :math:`\Omega` representation in Duo is currently a work in progress.
 It has been tested on a limited set of systems and couplings (see :cite:`26BrYu`) and may produce incorrect results for models involving additional couplings or corrections not yet fully validated in ``omega`` mode.
-If you use ``omega`` mode beyond the tested scope, it is strongly recommended to validate against the standard ``LambdañS`` calculation.
+If you use ``omega`` mode beyond the tested scope, it is strongly recommended to validate against the standard ``Lambda‚ÄìS`` calculation.

 Even when technically available, the fully decoupled (single-state) :math:`\Omega` approximation should not be used blindly.
 Transforming to the :math:`\Omega` representation unavoidably introduces induced NAC terms which may be essential for accurate energies and transition properties, especially for spin-forbidden bands.
-The broader lesson is that unitary ìsimplificationsî must be accompanied by an accounting of the physics moved elsewhere in the Hamiltonian (see discussion and examples in :cite:`26BrYu`).
+The broader lesson is that unitary ‚Äúsimplifications‚Äù must be accompanied by an accounting of the physics moved elsewhere in the Hamiltonian (see discussion and examples in :cite:`26BrYu`).

 Keywords